Preserving Cultural Heritage

-As we develop this new area of our grantmaking, we are learning from other international funders and nonprofits that offer crucial support for these efforts – and especially from the dedicated local stewards of heritage whose practical efforts on the ground are the sine qua non of preserving our shared inheritance now and in the future.
+We are particularly inspired by the dedicated local stewards of heritage whose practical efforts on the ground are the sine qua non of preserving our shared inheritance now and in the future.
 Here are just a few examples of the heroic responses we have heard about by these stewards in a single region, the Middle East and North Africa, to a single type of threat, the deliberate destruction of heritage during conflict:

 • In Mosul, as ISIS threatened invasion, the staff of the Mosul Museum labored around the clock to send what could be sent to Baghdad and bury what couldn’t; as a result, some of the objects ISIS jackhammered on camera were plaster reproductions rather than priceless originals.